 They’re aware that these endpoint devices have access to a large or business network.
 By infiltrating the endpoint device, they can also hack the entire network.
 What if ransom computer virus attacks any of your devices today, is your network secured?

-Comodo Advanced Endpoint Protection
+Xcitium Advanced Endpoint Protection

-Comodo being aware of these endpoint devices vulnerabilities, developed a central security software to protect the endpoint devices.
+Xcitium being aware of these endpoint devices vulnerabilities, developed a central security software to protect the endpoint devices.
 This endpoint protection software is installed on the main server that monitors endpoint logins and activities.

 It has Remote Monitoring Management (RMM) that enables remote installation on the endpoint devices, so the endpoint protection software can be installed on multiple devices from the admin computer.

-In the recent 2018 Cybersecurity Excellence Award, Comodo Advanced Endpoint Protection named the best Ransomware Protection specifically for its Auto-Containment Technology.
+In the recent 2018 Cybersecurity Excellence Award, Xcitium Advanced Endpoint Protection named the best Ransomware Protection specifically for its Auto-Containment Technology.
 It’s a feature that protects the endpoint devices from untrusted and unknown files by denying their execution on the computer unless they have been closely analyzed.

 Auto-Containment runs the file within a protected container to observe its behavior.
 To monitor how it behaves, Auto-Containment replicates the hard drive so it tricks that file that has complete access to the computer, but that is just one strategy to evaluate its behavioral pattern.